soumithganji/CartAI/README.md

 **CartAI** is an intelligent Android application that revolutionizes grocery shopping by combining **natural language processing**, **computer vision**, and **seamless e-commerce integration**.
 Simply tell the app what you want to cook, scan a handwritten shopping list, or chat naturally about your grocery needs—CartAI handles the rest.

-The app bridges the gap between AI-powered assistance and real-world shopping by directly integrating with grocery retailer APIs, allowing users to search products, manage carts, and prepare orders without ever leaving the conversation.
+The app bridges the gap between AI-powered assistance and real-world shopping by directly integrating with grocery retailer APIs. **Currently integrated with Kroger APIs**, the app allows users to search real products with live pricing, manage carts, and prepare orders—all without ever leaving the conversation.
+The modular architecture is designed to support additional retailers in the future.

 ### Why CartAI?